The Future Is Human, Not Technological

 AI will not replace human judgment.
 But people who understand AI, including its risks, system interactions, limitations, and opportunities, will shape the future of government.

-AI is not a technological challenge.
+AI is not a tech challenge.
 It is a leadership challenge.

 And we are ready to meet it—together.